dpksng/bookmymovie/README.md

 # bookmymovie
-Movie Ticket Booking Web Application Maven project based on Java, Spring MVC, Hibernate and Spring security
+Movie Ticket Booking is Web Application Maven project based on Java, Spring MVC, Hibernate and Spring security

 This is a java based web application.